Trump says keeping Senate in GOP hands 'the most important thing' after Kennedy retirement

 President Trump praised retiring Supreme Court Justice Anthony Kennedy as "a very special guy" and "a great man" at a rally in North Dakota Wednesday evening before imploring GOP voters to keep the Senate in Republican hands this coming November.

-Trump told the crowd of approximately 6,000 people at Scheels Arena that he was "very honored" that Kennedy chose to retire while Trump was in office because "he felt confident in me to make the right choice and carry on his great legacy."
+Trump told the crowd of approximately 6,000 people at Fargo's Scheels Arena that he was "very honored" that Kennedy chose to retire while Trump was in office because "he felt confident in me to make the right choice and carry on his great legacy."

 Trump did not indicate who he would nominate to replace the 82-year-old Kennedy, but said he hoped his pick would serve on the Supreme Court for "40 years, 45 years."